Chapter 8 Using GitHub in a workflow

 To commit a file change, first go to the Git tab.
 Then you should see the file that you change listed.
 In this case we see that we changed the README.md file and it has a blue M next to it to signify that it has been modified.
 Next we should check the box for the file changes we’d like to add.
 Next we click Commit in order to add these changes.

 After clicking the commit button, a new window will pop up that shows us the changes we are committing.
+Sections in green are new additions or modifications.
+Sections in red are the old sections that got changed or removed.
 In this window, we will need to add a commit message.
 Again, we should try to write something informative about what we were doing to these files we are committing.
 Then after we’ve written this commit message, we need to click Commit in this window.

 After you click ‘Commit’ a new window should pop up.
 Green lines indicate added bits while red indicate things that were deleted.
 We’ll write an informative commit message about the changes we are adding and then click ‘Commit’ again.